Czechoslovak Group: Notable developments

+Wartime deliveries

+Supplies to Iraq

+During the War in Iraq (2013–2017), CSG became an important supplier of tanks and infantry fighting vehicles used by the Iraqi Government against ISIS.

+Training of Afghan pilots

+During the War in Afghanistan (2001–2021), CSG trained pilots of the Afghan National Security Forces on its fleet of Black Hawk helicopters.

 Supplies to Ukraine

-CSG has been one of the leading European suppliers of defense and defense-related products to Ukraine.
+During the Russo-Ukrainian war, CSG has been one of the leading European suppliers of defense and defense-related products to Ukraine, especially through the Czech Ammunition Innitiative, through which the Czechoslovak Group delivered 1 million artillery shells in 2024 alone (partially through its own production, partially by re-imports and refurbishments).

 Before the 2022 Russian invasion of Ukraine, a number of Ukrainian arms developments were using Tatra 817 chassis, including 2S22 Bohdana howitzer, Bureviy rocket artillery system and R-360 Neptune cruise missile.
-Following the invasion, deliveries to Ukraine comprised 41% of CSG's revenue in 2022 and 23% in 2023.
-CSG's most notable sales to Ukraine include: In 2024, the Czechoslovak Group delivered 1 million artillery shells to Ukraine, partially through its own production, partially by re-imports through the Czech government's initiative.
+Following the invasion, deliveries to Ukraine comprised 41% of CSG's revenue in 2022, 23% in 2023 and 42% in 2024.
+CSG's most notable sales to Ukraine include: